 The invoice you receive, e.g. for the renewal of your patronage, is an invitation to pay.
 Since patronage contributions are voluntary, they do not constitute accounts receivable that are payable by a given date.
 Consequently, patrons can decide for themselves when they wish to pay their contribution.

-Livestock owners (natural persons) need to be in possession of a Family patronage (CHF 70.-).
+Livestock owners (natural persons) need to be in possession of a Rega patronage "Farmer" for an individual or family with livestock (CHF 70.-).
 It makes no difference if they are single or if their wife or partner are also included.

 You don't need to do anything.
 Upon payment of the Family patronage contribution of CHF 70.-, the patronage continues to be valid for both parents and their children under the age of 18.
 If some family members live at a different address, we would be pleased to note the change of address.
 If you so wish, you can also amend your patronage to 1 x Individual and 1 x Small Family.